Skip to content

 Discovering the Capital of the North

 Tromsö is the largest city in Northern Norway.
-77.000 people live here depending on the season either in bright daylight around the clock or in a seemingly never ending night.
-Tromsö is an important center for the discovery of the arctic regions and a popular destination for hunters of the northers lights.
-Also it happens to be home to the most northern brewery in the world – Mack Beer.
+77.000 people live here depending on the season either in bright daylight around the clock or on a seemingly never-ending night.
+Tromsö is an important center for the discovery of the Arctic regions and a popular destination for hunters of the northern lights.
+Also, it happens to be home to the most northern brewery in the world – Mack Beer.

 test